minitage/minitage.github.io/source/installation.rst

 Existing python
 ----------------
-    You need a python with setuptools, zlib, bz2 and ssl support.
+    You need a python with distribute, zlib, bz2 and ssl support.

     Try that in your interpretery